Kong/kong-vagrant/README.md

 # only if you want to run the custom plugin, tell Kong to load it
 $ export KONG_CUSTOM_PLUGINS=myplugin

-# startup kong: while inside '/kong' call the start script from the repo!
+# startup kong: while inside '/kong' call `kong` from the repo as `bin/kong`!
-# we will also need to ensure that migrations are up to data
+# we will also need to ensure that migrations are up to date
 $ cd /kong
 $ bin/kong migrations up
 $ bin/kong start